YahooArchive/mojito/docs/dev_guide/faq/index.rst

 .. _moj_partials:
 .. topic:: **Does Mojito support view partials?**

-    Mojito does not support Mustache partials, but you do have the following options for rendering data through a template:
+    Mojito does not support partials, but you do have the following options for rendering data through a template:

        * use a child mojit instead of a view partial
        * render data from a binder through a specific template with the `render <../../api/classes/MojitProxy.html#method_render>`_ method.